Ezekiel 48 – “The LORD is There”

 “The rest shall belong to the prince, on one side and on the other of the holy district and of the city’s property, next to the twenty-five thousand cubits of the holy district as far as the eastern border, and westward next to the twenty-five thousand as far as the western border, adjacent to the tribal portions; it shall belong to the prince.
 It shall be the holy district, and the sanctuary of the temple shall be in the center.
 Moreover, apart from the possession of the Levites and the possession of the city which are in the midst of what belongs to the prince, the area between the border of Judah and the border of Benjamin shall belong to the prince.

 a.
-The rest shall belong to the prince: As previously described in Ezekiel 45:7-8, there would be land set aside for the Messiah’s appointed ruler, the prince.
+The rest shall belong to the prince: As previously described in Ezekiel 45:7-8, there will be land set aside for the Messiah’s appointed ruler, the prince.

 b.
-The area between the border of Judah and the border of Benjamin shall belong to the prince: There were additional lands that would be given to the prince.
+The area between the border of Judah and the border of Benjamin shall belong to the prince: There will be additional lands that would be given to the prince.

 6. (23-29) The five southern tribes.